 Hacker-Pschorr produces five types of beer: Munich Gold, Weisse, Weisse Dark, Munich Dark, and Original Oktoberfest Amber Märzen.
 Hacker-Pschorr can be purchased in both Germany and the United States.

 Hofbräuhaus is a Bavarian brewery located in the city of Munich.
-When Hofbräuhaus first opened its doors in the late 16th century, only Bavarian royalty were allowed to patronize and drink the beer.
-In the 17th century, Bavarian ruler Maximilian I allowed the beer to be produced and sold to the masses, and finally in the 19th century, the doors of the Hofbräuhaus were opened to the public.
+When Hofbräuhaus first opened its doors in the late 16th century, only Bavarian royalty was allowed to patronize and drink the beer.
+In the 17th century, Bavarian ruler Maximilian I allowed the beer to be produced and sold to the masses, and finally, in the 19th century, the doors of the Hofbräuhaus were opened to the public.

 In the early 20th century, the Hofbräuhaus became infamous for being the location where Adolf Hitler delivered one of his first speeches attempting to recruit people to join the Nazi party.
 It is also said to be where Mozart wrote his famous piece entitled Idomeneo, and where former US President John F. Kennedy unsuccessfully tried to smuggle out a beer mug.